YottaDB/YDBDoc/ProgGuide/commands.rst

    TRO[LLBACK][:tvexpr] [intexpr]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional integer expression indicates an argument specifying incremental rollback.
 If the value of the argument expression is greater than zero, it specifies the value of $TLEVEL to be achieved by the rollback.
 If the value of the expression is less than zero, the result is the number of levels to rollback.
 For example; -1 means rollback one level.
-If the argument expression is zero, the effect is same as not specifying the argument, that is, the entire YottaDB transaction is rolled back.
+If the argument expression is zero, the effect is the same as not specifying the argument, i.e. the entire YottaDB transaction is rolled back.
 * Attempting to rollback more than $TLEVEL levels (the outermost transaction) generates an error.
 * When the TROLLBACK has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * In order to allow for error recovery and/or access to the global context of the error, errors do not initiate implicit ROLLBACKs.
 Therefore, the code for handling errors during transactions should generally include a TROLLBACK.
 Because the TROLLBACK releases resources held by the transaction, it should appear as early as possible in the error handling code.
 * A TROLLBACK does not cause a transfer of control but is typically associated with one such as a QUIT (or GOTO).
 * TROLLBACK to a $TLEVEL other than zero (0) leaves $REFERENCE empty.
-This behavior is same as a full TROLLBACK to $TEVEL=0.
+This behavior is the same as a full TROLLBACK to $TEVEL=0.

 For an example of the use of the TROLLBACK command, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`__.